Main / Edit / History / / Users Area

 Random numbers generation

-However even if you thing that the code like:
+If you think that the code like:

 int getRandomNumber()